wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Control 9: Email and web browser protections

-Improve protections and detections of email and web threats that can manipulate human behavior through direct engagement; these are prime targets for both malicious code and social engineering.
-Safeguards include use of DNS-filtering services to reduce exposure and enforcement of network-based URL filters>
+Improve protections and detections of email and web threats that can manipulate human behavior through direct engagement; these are prime targets for both malicious code and <a href="#SocialEngineering">social engineering</a>.
+Safeguards include the use of DNS-filtering services to reduce exposure and enforcement of network-based URL filters.

 Control 10: Malware defenses